Through the Blue

 If you’ve roamed the village boutiques in just about any Greek island, you’re likely to have spotted (and coveted) a row of clutch-sized Bleecker Bags in eye-catching prints.
 I have five.
 Originally designed as a wristlet she could hang on her son’s stroller, its waterproof lining makes it the perfect beach companion.
 Athens-born founder Irina Douka has a knack for seeking out the stylish and practical.
 Quite like Paros – the island she chose for her flagship store and second home.
 Here, she shares her insights on family travel in Greece.

-1. Name your top 3 destinations for family travel in Greece
+1. What are your top 3 destinations for family travel in Greece

 Our top three destinations for family travel are Paros, Spetses, and Tinos.
 Paros is ideal for its beautiful beaches and a relaxed, family-friendly vibe.
 Spetses offers a charming, car-free environment great for walking and exploring together.
 Tinos is a favorite for its authentic villages, excellent food, and peaceful atmosphere, making it the perfect calm, family-oriented getaway.
 On the mainland, we also enjoy nearby destinations like Porto-Heli for quick getaways and family activities.